-ASDAN is undertaking a full review of its Towards Independence programme to update its content and ensure it continues to positively impact and create meaningful outcomes for young people with diverse needs.
+ASDAN has undertaken a full review of its Towards Independence programme to update its content and ensure it continues to positively impact and create meaningful outcomes for young people with diverse needs.

 Towards Independence provides a framework of activities to develop and accredit personal, social, work-related and independent living skills.
 With over 70 modules, the programme offers formal recognition for small steps of personal achievement towards individual goals for adults and learners approaching adulthood.